MAY IS NATIONAL WATER SAFETY MONTH!

 There are no doubts that a properly maintained and operated pool, spa or hot tub is rewarding for its users by bringing hours of water fun and recreation.

 For a safe experience, these water spaces should provide clean, clear water and have effective, properly operating equipment and effective operation.

-Controlling water quality is necessary to prevent transmission of infectious diseases, according to the World Health Organization.
-Proper operation, maintenance, and disinfection (e.g., with chlorine and bromine) of pools, spas and hot tubs should remove or inactivate viruses and bacteria.
-Visit this pro finder to contact a pool, spa or hot tub maintenance professional in your area.
+Controlling water quality is necessary to prevent the transmission of infectious diseases, according to the World Health Organization.
+Proper operation, maintenance, and disinfection (e.g., with chlorine and bromine) of pools, spas, and hot tubs should remove or inactivate viruses and bacteria.
+Visit this pro finder to contact a pool, spa, or hot tub maintenance professional in your area.

 These organizations represent business and other individuals and agencies involved in bringing safe, enjoyable aquatic activities to the American public, from home pools and spas, to waterparks and resorts, to public swimming and water recreation facilities